divyanshsood22/quickkart-hub/README.md

   - Browse and purchase items across multiple categories
   - View product details and related recommendations
   - Orders are prioritized, especially urgent items
+  - Generate invoices for purchased items directly from the terminal.

 - **Admin Panel**
   - Manage stock and categories